 To give my students the repeated and memorable exposure to the concept of theme that they needed, I tried looking at the process another way.
 Instead of giving students a text and asking for the theme, I gave them themes and asked them to list books and movies that fit the theme.
 I called this "Your Last Lesson on Theme" and told my students they would understand it so well after this that I would never give them another lesson on theme ever again.
 It was a lot of fun and it worked.

 My students sit in groups of six anyway, so for this activity I grouped them heterogeneously.
 (Get the Group Creator Spreadsheet if you don't have it yet.)
 I used the slides below.
-You can get your own copy of them in your Google Drive by clicking HERE.
+You can get your own copy of the slides by clicking SLIDES.

 Students noticed that the same theme often easily fit multiple stories that they knew.
 They also noticed that a single book or movie often fit with multiple themes.
 They came to understand that a theme is not one word.
 It's not a cliche.
 It's not a moral.
 It is a universal truth or statement about the world.
 They didn't forget that.
 And the next time I asked my students to suggest a theme for a text they had ideas.
 They wanted to talk about them.
 They knew there could be more than one possible theme and multiple interpretations.
 Instead of fishing for one quick "right" answer or trying to read my mind they were thinking for themselves.

 Slide 16 is meant to be funny and clearly references one particular movie franchise.
 For even more fun, it is possible to go back and show students that every theme in this slide deck also refers to the same trilogy.

 The following day, my students completed a graphic organizer about the theme of the book they were reading with their book group.
 You can get your own copy of the organizer my students used for their work by clicking HERE.

 If you use these I'd love to know how they work for you and your students.
 Leave me a comment or send me a tweet. (@JenRoberts1)